 Q: What do I do if the attorney becomes argumentative and condescending towards me?

-A: We cannot stress enough how important it is to remain professional, polite, and courteous, no matter what happens or how everyone in the room is behaving.
+A: We cannot stress enough how important it is to remain professional, polite, and courteous, no matter what happens or how the attorneys in the room are behaving.

 You may encounter a situation where an attorney becomes argumentative and/or condescending toward you as the reporter or videographer.
 I have had reporters in the past contact me during a break in a proceeding extremely upset with how the attorney is interacting with them, even to the point of saying “you’re the worst reporter I’ve ever worked with.”

 I know when you’re in the middle of situations like this it’s easier said than done, but you must remain professional, polite, and courteous.
 If necessary, just say “I’m sorry you feel that way.
 I will check with the office to see if relief is available and how quickly they can get here.”
 Typically, what ends up happening is cooler heads end up prevailing and, if necessary, they can always adjourn and continue another day.
 It’s never a good idea to argue with attorneys, as nothing ever good comes from that.
 Besides, they’re trained in being argumentative, and some have honed that skill very well.